7 Reasons to Consider Attending a Community College

 Some four-year colleges also offer scholarships to students who transfer from other schools.
 For example, the University of Denver has a $2,500 scholarship for transfer students who belonged to the Phi Theta Kappa Honors Society at their two-year college.

 Also, many privately-sponsored scholarships are open to community college students.
-For example, the National Society of Collegiate Scholars awards ten $1,000 scholarships to outstanding community college students who are transfer to a four-year college.
+For example, the National Society of Collegiate Scholars awards ten $1,000 scholarships to outstanding community college students who are transferring to a four-year college.

 For information about more than 800,000 awards, check out CollegeData’s Scholarship Finder.